Allan0820/BanditPAM/docs/install_mac.md

 # Installation Tutorial for MacOS

-The following is a more detailed description of the installation process of BanditPAM for MacOS.
+The following is a more detailed description of the installation process of BanditPAM for MacOS 15.0+.

 ## Prerequisites
 Please ensure the following dependencies are installed: